omar-faruk14/FujimiMaaS_Document/readme.md

 Register a user through a form or application that integrates with the LINE Official Account's LIFF system, allowing the page to load within the LINE app.

 ![Project Image](/img/line_message.jpg)

+Upon successful completion, it will return a text message using LINE.